-Breuninger’s restaurants source the majority of their ingredients from producers in the immediate vicinity of the relevant location.
+Breuninger’s restaurants source the majority of their ingredients from producers located in the direct vicinity.
 This supports the local economy and avoids lengthy supply chains and distances.
 Products with regional ingredients are marked with a green “R” on our menus.
 The green “V” stands for vegan and/or vegetarian dishes.
-Our professional chefs are constantly creating delicious new recipes and consciously avoid using ingredients of animal origin, for example.
+Our professional chefs regularly create delicious new recipes and consciously avoid using animal-based ingredients.

-An important supplier of salads and vegetables as well as the herbs used in our kitchens is Keltenhof in Filderstadt, only a few kilometres from Stuttgart.
+An important supplier of the vegetables and herbs used in our kitchens is Keltenhof in Filderstadt, located just a few kilometers from Stuttgart.
 Our meat and sausage products are sourced from local butchers in the south of Germany.
-Even the most Swabian of all our dishes – lentils and spätzle – is made entirely from local ingredients: our spätzle from Fellbach are accompanied by the popular Heckengaeu lentils from the Stuttgart region.
+Even the most Swabian of dishes—lentils and spätzle—are made entirely from local ingredients.
+Our spätzle from Fellbach are accompanied by the popular Heckengaeu lentils from the Stuttgart region.

-Regular inspections of our suppliers and continuous communication with our partners ensure that the high quality requirements Breuninger expects of its suppliers, and our customers expect of Breuninger, are met.
-The use of seasonal products is reflected in our menus and rounds off the culinary experience.
+Regular inspections of our suppliers and continuous communication with our partners ensure that the high-quality requirements Breuninger expects of its suppliers (and our customers expect of Breuninger) are met.
+The culinary experiences is rounded off by the use of seasonal products, reflected in our menus.

-Just like we do for our food, we attach great importance to local ingredients, long-term partnerships and short supply chains in the sourcing of our drinks.
+Just like with our food, we attach great importance to local ingredients, long-term partnerships and short supply chains for our selection of beverages.

 For example, our water is sourced from a nearby spring in Ensingen, Baden-Wuerttemberg.
-We also ensure that the wines on our wine menu are sourced from local vintners.
+We also ensure that our wine menu features wines from local vintners.
 By opting for Geldermann sparkling wine from Breisach am Rhein, we have chosen a German producer over imported prosecco.

-Long-term supplier relationships enable partnerships, such as our collaboration with Baden-Wuerttemberg-based fruit juice manufacturer Dietz, who produces our Breuninger spritzers.
+Long-term supplier relationships enable partnerships such as our collaboration with Baden-Wuerttemberg-based fruit juice manufacturer Dietz, whose products are used in our Breuninger spritzers.

-Our range of own-brand Eduard Breuninger spirits includes Eduard Breuninger gin, vodka, whisky, rum and Willi pear brandy.
-It goes without saying that these drinks are also served in our Eduard’s bars (in Stuttgart, Duesseldorf, Nuremberg and Ludwigsburg).
+Our range of branded spirits includes Eduard Breuninger gin, vodka, whisky, rum and Willi pear brandy.
+It goes without saying that these spirits are also served in our Eduard’s bars (in Stuttgart, Duesseldorf, Nuremberg and Ludwigsburg).
 Our gin and vodka are produced in close collaboration with the local distillery of the Fürst Hohenlohe winery in Oehringen.
 Our Eduard Breuninger whisky, rum and pear brandy are produced in collaboration with the Senft distillery in Salem.

-Up to 95% of our products are made fresh in our very own Breuninger factory every day.
-Here, too, we exclusively use local ingredients, where possible.
+Up to 95 percent of our products are made fresh daily in-house at Breuninger.
+Here, too, we use only local ingredients, where possible.
 That is how the finest truffles, cakes, tarts and baked goods have been lovingly crafted by hand since 1951.

-During this process, we do not use animal gelatins*, flavourings, artificial colours or preservatives.
-All our macarons are made from gluten-free ingredients and, except for our quiches, all our products are suitable for vegetarians.
+During this process, we do not use animal gelatins*, flavorings, artificial colors or preservatives.
+All our macarons are made from gluten-free ingredients and, with the exception of our quiches, all our products are suitable for vegetarians.

-Doing our bit for the community is very important in our restaurants, too.
-Here are some of our projects.
+Engagement in the community is very important for our restaurants, too.
+Here are highlights from some of our projects:

-We support the “Frühstück für Kinder” (“Breakfast for Children”) campaign in partnership with Bürgerstiftung Stuttgart (“Stuttgart Community Foundation”). – In many big cities in Germany, there are large numbers of children who go to school without breakfast.
-Bürgerstiftung Stuttgart funds the “Frühstück für Kinder” project, which provides children at hotspot schools in Stuttgart with a regular morning meal.
+We support the “Frühstück für Kinder” (“Breakfast for Children”) campaign in partnership with Bürgerstiftung Stuttgart (“Stuttgart Community Foundation”).
+All over Germany, many children go to school without breakfast.
+The Bürgerstiftung Stuttgart funds the “Frühstück für Kinder” project, which provides children at recognized schools in Stuttgart with a regular morning meal.

-Students from elementary and secondary school Ostheim prepared a hearty buffet under the instruction of the dedicated team at Sansibar by Breuninger Stuttgart.
-Afterwards, the students enjoyed the breakfast buffet together with guests.
-Numerous Breuninger customers were joined by several founding members of Bürgerstiftung Stuttgart who were able to explain more about the “Frühstück für Kinder” campaign and other projects of Bürgerstiftung Stuttgart in a shared dialogue.
+Under the guidance of the dedicated team at Sansibar by Breuninger Stuttgart, students from the Ostheim Elementary and Secondary school prepared a hearty buffet.
+Afterwards, the students enjoyed the prepared food together with guests.
+Numerous Breuninger customers were joined by several founding members of the Bürgerstiftung Stuttgart who were able to speak about the “Frühstück für Kinder” program and other projects they were working on.
 The donations generated by the event went directly to Frühstück für Kinder e.V.

 As well as detailed insights into the culinary profession, the highly motivated students were offered the prospect of an internship at the restaurant.

-Our Confiserie also frequently gets involved in various campaigns.
-For example, at Easter 2020, 8,000 chocolate bunnies were donated to all employees of the Stuttgart and Freiburg hospitals for their tireless efforts during the coronavirus crisis, as well as to a children’s home in Freiburg.
+Our Confiserie is also frequently involved in various campaigns.
+For example, at Easter 2020, 8,000 chocolate bunnies were donated to all employees of the Stuttgart and Freiburg hospitals for their tireless efforts during the COVID-19 crisis, as well as to a children’s home in Freiburg.

-Another recurring project is our Mothers’ Day campaign.
-During the campaign, around 1,000 strawberry tarts are sold for €1 at several of our locations.
-The proceeds are donated to various local projects and charities, such as the Wolkenputzer Foundation, which provides children from low-income backgrounds and children in care with opportunities to explore different career options.
+Another recurring project is our Mother’s Day campaign.
+During the campaign, around 1,000 strawberry tarts are sold for €1 each at several of our locations.
+The proceeds are donated to various local projects and charities, such as the Wolkenputzer Foundation, which provides children from low-income backgrounds and children in foster care with opportunities to explore different career options.

-To celebrate the 70th anniversary of our Confiserie, we held a tart initiative at our locations in Stuttgart, Ludwigsburg, Sindelfingen, Düsseldorf, Nuremberg and Freiburg.
+To celebrate the 70th anniversary of our Confiserie, we held a tart sale at our locations in Stuttgart, Ludwigsburg, Sindelfingen, Düsseldorf, Nuremberg and Freiburg.
 The proceeds of all the tarts sold were donated to the respective local community foundations.
-Our long-standing partner, Bürgerstiftung Stuttgart, distributed the €3,000 to causes such as “Supp optimal, Essen für alle” (soup optimal, food for everyone) – a mobile soup kitchen for the homeless, organised by Bürgerstiftung Stuttgart during the coronavirus pandemic.
+Our long-standing partner, the Bürgerstiftung Stuttgart, distributed €3,000 to causes such as “Supp optimal, Essen für alle” (“Soup Optimal, Food for Everyone”)—a mobile soup kitchen for the homeless, organized by the Bürgerstiftung Stuttgart during the COVID-19 pandemic.

-Sometimes, it only takes a little change to get one step closer to being more sustainable.
+Sometimes it’s just the small changes that, put together, amount to a bigger stride towards sustainability.
 For example, we have found a way to eliminate all plastic packaging from the biscuits we serve with our coffee.

 At the end of 2019, all disposable cups in the administrative offices and the employee canteen at our Stuttgart location were replaced with reusable glasses.

 In addition, we no longer give out plastic straws in our restaurants.
-Customers can receive eco straws on request.
-These are environmentally friendly alternatives made of sustainable materials, which biodegrade when exposed to oxygen, sunlight (UV radiation) and heat.
+Customers can receive eco-friendly straws on request, which are environmentally-friendly alternatives made of sustainable materials, which biodegrade when exposed to oxygen, sunlight (UV radiation) and heat.

-More information about our eco straws can be found here: apssupply.com
+More information about our eco-friendly straws can be found here: apssupply.com

 Since October 2019, customers have been able to purchase food from (Karls) Kitchen in Stuttgart and from the two Frish restaurants at Breuningerland Ludwigsburg and Sindelfingen via the “Too Good To Go” app.

-Many restaurants have leftover food at the end of the day, be it in the bakery display window, at a lunch buffet or at the supermarket.
+Many restaurants have leftover food at the end of the day; from the bakery display window, at a lunch buffet or at the supermarket.
 Shops and restaurants can sell this leftover food via the “Too Good To Go” app.
 This results in a win-win situation: customers can enjoy delicious food at a discounted price, while shops and restaurants waste less food and reduce their impact on the environment!